hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 An alias contains an access endpoint, such as "https://s3-us-west-1.amazonaws.com", which is an Amazon AWS S3 endpoint; another example is "http://10.10.88.198:9000", which is a Minio endpoint.
 An alias also contains the access key and secret key used by your administrator or IAM User.

-##### 1. You first use the "[mc alias list](https://docs.datafabric.hpe.com/72/ReferenceGuide/mc-alias-list.html)" command to view the default Alias in the following systems.
+**1. You first use the "[mc alias list](https://docs.datafabric.hpe.com/72/ReferenceGuide/mc-alias-list.html)" command to view the default alias in the following systems.**

 ❗Note: If you are using self-signed TLS certificates or installed the cluster via Installer, you have to copy <ins>/opt/mapr/conf/ca/chain-ca.pem</ins> to <ins>~/.mc/certs/CAs/</ins> on the node running `mc`.
 The reason for this step is the same as why you imported the self-issued CA to the keytool of the JVM earlier, `mc` also needs to import the self-issued CA to communicate with the S3server of the Object Store.